Budget office: $15 wage would reduce poverty, increase debt

 The federal deficit would increase by about $54 billion over 10 years under a Democratic proposal to gradually increase the federal minimum wage to $15, largely because the higher wages paid to workers, such as those caring for the elderly, would contribute to an increase in federal spending, the estimate found.

+Beyond the wage increase, the measure includes nearly $130 billion in grants to states to help schools repair ventilation systems, reduce class sizes and purchase personal protective equipment as communities work to safely reopen schools.
+An additional $40 billion would go to colleges and universities, with much of the money targeted to emergency financial aid for students.
+And about $39 billion would be used to provide relief to child care providers.

-The decision on the minimum wage is a key early test for Biden as he seeks to build public support for his proposal and navigate differences within his own party about how far the COVID-19 legislation should go.
+But it's the change to the minimum wage that is becoming a key early test for Biden as he seeks to build public support for his proposal and navigate differences within his own party about how far the COVID-19 legislation should go.
 Voices on the left like Sen. Bernie Sanders, I-Vt., the author of the wage legislation, want Democrats to fight now for the pay increase, but some moderates are wary, fearing the impact on small businesses during the pandemic.

+The broader relief bill is also expected to include another round of direct payments to Americans, an expansion of the child tax credit and aid to states and local governments.

 The report from the Congressional Budget Office cites several positive and negative effects from raising the minimum wage.
 On the positive, the number of people living in poverty would fall by about 900,000 once the $15 wage is fully in place in 2025.
 On the negative, the number of people working would decline by about 1.4 million.